longevitywatch

 Related answers

-Does drinking a lot of water really help against dry skin and wrinkles?
+Does drinking lots of water really help against dry skin and wrinkles?

 Does your skin get thicker or thinner as you age?